Nato and EU silent on Turkey, despite Armenia's appeal

 It also risks pulling in Iran, which does not want Turkish or Syrian rebel forces on its northern border and whose territory is being hit by stray shells.

-France is the only EU country with a seat in the Minsk Club - a diplomatic forum for Armenia-Azerbaijan peace talks.
+France is meant to lead EU diplomacy on the crisis via its co-presidency of the Minsk Club - a diplomatic forum for Armenia-Azerbaijan peace talks.

-But there is little faith in that structure after it remained largely inert for the past 30 years.
+But that structure has remained largely inert for the past 26 years.

-Two Russian-brokered ceasefires have also unravelled in recent days, moments after they were agreed, despite Russia's massive military superiority in the region.
+Two Russian-brokered ceasefires have also unravelled in recent days, moments after they were agreed, despite Russia's vast military superiority in the region.